Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 <br>

 #### MappingFiles
-  The mapping files are used for both the role assignments and the Default scope in the permission scripts.
-It is assumed that the application between HR en Nedap is the same.
-Although for the Defaultscope extra columns are added AllEmployees and AllClients.
-These columns are ignored in the role assignments.
-The 'All' options for the role assignments are managed with separate entitlements.
+The mapping files are used for both role assignments and the default scope in the permission scripts.
+It is assumed that the application between HR and Nedap is the same.
+The mapping are used to determine the custom teams and locations, explicitly for the calculated role assignment or the teams and locations in the default scope.

 #### Account reference Validation Check
 > :warning: *Known error: *No HelloID Account reference(s) found!**